 Do you photograph extended family sessions?

 Yup.
 A regular family session is limited to one household - meaning whoever lives at home with you can come to the session.
 If you'd like to have multiple households added to your family session, I charge $100 per extra household and add 30 extra minutes.
 Keep in mind that this adds up quickly, but it's a great way to get the family together and create a special moment you'll all remember.

 Can we add our pets to our session?

 Absolutely.
 I'd love to meet and photograph your pets.
 Just give me a heads up they're attending so I can bring them an extra treat or two to hold their attention.

-Can I bring my friends to my senior session?
+Can I bring my friends to my senior or graduation session?

 The more the merrier!
 My senior sessions are priced for individuals, but each additional person being photographed is $50 to the total.
 Senior sessions involving 4 or more people will be lengthened to an hour.
 This is a great way to split up the cost of a session, but keep in mind that each person will receive less individual photos due to time constraints and the addition of more group shots.
 Adding friends to your session does not essentially mean we're scheduling four mini-sessions, but that we're scheduling one group session with individual portraits of each included in your gallery.